eyal0/Chicken-story/README.md

 The inverse is that if you know that 22 people in a room gives you a 50-50 shot at finding two people with the same birthday, you can reverse the equation to compute how many days there are in a year.

 Likewise, if I query the Asirra servers and keep track of every image seen, how long until I get a duplicate?
-I can do a bunch of puzzles and count the images until I get a duplicate.
-I did it many times and keep track of how many images.
+I can run a trial by requesting a bunch of puzzles and keeping track of the images until I get a duplicate.
+I ran many trials and kept track of how many images until the first duplicate.
 Then I take the median of all those trials and run it through the equation above, in reverse, to figure out the number of images.
 Sure enough, my answer was pretty much 3.1 million.

 # Distributed harvest

 I put my script on USB thumb drives and handed them out to friends.
-I also wrote a merge program that would combine the databases (which was actually just text file list).
+I also wrote a merge program that would combine the databases.
 Every day or two my friends would hand back their USB thumbdrives and I would merge all the databases and put them back on all the thumbdrives so that the harvesters wouldn't be duplicating efforts.
-The harvesters only clicked "Adopt me" on unknown images so keep the databases up-to-date prevented duplicated work.
+The harvesters only clicked "Adopt me" on unknown images so keeping the distributed databases current prevented duplicated work.

 # Can we go faster?

 After 2-3 weeks, we had collected around 1.5 million images.
 It was getting to where the puzzle was sometimes nearly solved out of the database.
 However, there were some holes in the database that would never fill because the "Adopt me" link was broken.
-Maybe the pet was already adopted or delisted for some other reason?
+Maybe the pet was already adopted?
+I added another result to the database:

+* Unknown
+* Cat
+* Dog
+* Broken link

 But there was another way to get a right answer: Guess!